-The Indiana AIDS Memorial at Crown Hill Cemetery is a permanent memorial dedicated in October 2000 to the thousands of lives lost to the AIDS epidemic.
-Situated in a beautiful wooded area in the older part of the cemetery, in the northeast corner of section 90 of Crown Hill Cemetery, the memorial is surrounded by historic headstones and other artifacts that date back to the late 1800’s.
+The Indiana AIDS Memorial, located on the grounds of Crown Hill Cemetery and originally dedicated in October 2000, is a permanent memorial dedicated to the thousands of lives lost to the AIDS epidemic.
+Situated in a beautiful wooded area in an older part of the cemetery, the northeast corner of section 90 of Crown Hill Cemetery, the memorial is surrounded by historic headstones and other artifacts that date back to the late 1800s.
 It is a beautiful setting for reflection and remembrance as well as a visual reminder of the impact of the AIDS epidemic.

 A series of limestone tablets, each inscribed with the names of people who have died from AIDS, form a semicircle around the memorial.
 There is a separate tablet for Friends, Family and Those Who Care, for individuals, corporations, and supporters to express their commitment to the fight against HIV.
-The Indiana AIDS Memorial was re-dedicated on Friday, December 1, 2017 following the completion of $75,000 worth of work to improve access, landscaping, and the overall look of the Memorial.
-Speakers at the re-dedication included: Indianapolis Mayor Joseph Hogsett; and Keith Norwalk, President of Crown Hill Cemetery.
+The Indiana AIDS Memorial was re-dedicated on Friday, Dec.
+1, 2017, following the completion of $75,000 worth of work to improve access, landscaping and the overall look of the Memorial.
+Speakers at the re-dedication included: Indianapolis Mayor Joseph Hogsett and Keith Norwalk, President of Crown Hill Cemetery.

 The cost to have a name inscribed on a tablet is $100 for individuals.
 Fifty percent of the cost of the inscription is tax-deductible to the extent permitted by law.

 To purchase an inscription, download and complete the order form here which can then be mailed to the Health Foundation office.
-Or, complete this Online Form.
-You also may contact The Health Foundation at (317) 630-1805 or email@example.com.
+Or, complete this Online Form or contact The Health Foundation at (317) 630-1805 or email@example.com.